hafzrfn/dinewithuswah/README.md

 Business website catered to selling DinewithUswah products.

-Comes with a blog feature on the upcoming update
+Developed using HTML, CSS, Javascript and APIs for form submission which directly outputs to email and excel spreadsheets